Q. What is the difference between a D.O. and M.D.?

 A. A Physician Assistant has two years post-graduate training in medicine, equivalent to a master’s degree.
 Most Physician Assistants have medical backgrounds before going to P.A. school.
 Both P.A.'s and F.N.P.'s are supervised by physicians.
 They are used in virtually all specialties of medicine and function much the same as a physician.

-Q. What languages are spoken at Kerrigan Family Medical Group?
+Q. What languages are spoken at Will and Kerrigan Family Medicine?